Uploading a Release See all 21 articles

 Sampling is when you use an actual recording of another artist's performance in your music.
 An example would be using the 1971 recording of Led Zeppelin's "When The Levee Breaks" as your drum track.
 That's generally not legal, unless you have permission from the original artist or owner of the copyright.

 A cover song is a song that you performed and recorded yourself, but the music was written by someone else.
 An example would be a recording of your band playing "Smooth Criminal" (written by Michael Jackson).
 This is totally okay to upload – DistroKid makes it easy to sell cover songs.
-To upload a cover song, select "Someone else wrote it" in the "Songwriter" section of the DistroKid upload form.
+To upload a cover song, select "Another artist wrote it" in the "Songwriter" section of the DistroKid upload form.
 You'll find cover song license pricing and more information on the upload form as well.

 Go to article